dvcrn/Sublime-Extended-Tab-Switcher/README.md

 ## Key Bindings

-* On pressing `ctrl+alt+tab` all open files will be displayed for selection.
+* On pressing `ctrl+alt+w` show all tabs inside the current window
-* On pressing `ctrl+alt+shift+tab` only open files in the active group will be displayed for selection.
+* On pressing `ctrl+alt+s` show all tabs inside the current split

-User can change the default key binding at `Preferences -> Package Settings -> Tabulous -> Key Bindings User`
+User can change the default key binding at `Preferences -> Package Settings -> Kiriake -> Key Bindings - User`

 ## Configurations
-User can overwrite the following configurations by adding flags in the User - Settings section which can be access by `Preferences -> Package Settings -> Tabulous -> Settings - User`
+User can overwrite the following configurations by adding flags in the User - Settings section which can be access by `Preferences -> Package Settings -> Kirikae -> Settings - User`

 * Sorting